-The sinless life of Christ was another testament that He was truly the Son of God.
-In Matthew 16 Pharisees and Sadducees wanted to test Jesus and see if He was really God’s Son.
+The sinless life of Christ was another testament that He is truly the Son of God.
+In Matthew 16 Pharisees and Sadducees wanted to test Jesus.
 They requested a miracle from Him to prove His authority.
 Jesus rebuked them by saying, “It is the evil and sinful people who want to see a miracle as a sign from God.
 But no miracle will be done to prove anything to them.
-The only sign will be the miracle that happened to Jonah” (Verse 4).
+The only sign will be the miracle that happened to Jonah” (v.
+4).
 Many doubted the authority of Christ but His sinless life was a testament to His legitimacy.